CosmicHGMD/CancerMendelian/README.md

 The main scripts can be found in scripts folder.

-If you have any questions, please contace Meng, mengma2@gmail.com, meng.ma@mssm.edu
+If you have any questions, please contact Meng, mengma2@gmail.com, meng.ma@mssm.edu